UU-tracktech/tracktech/Interface/README.md

 - Integration testing: run `docker-compose -f compose/docker-compose_test_integration.yml`

 ## Linting
-The project is linted using eslint in combination with prettier.
+The project is linted using ESLint in combination with Prettier.
 The config files `react/.eslintrc.json` and `react/prettierrc.json` contain the set preferences.